 We have to give CJ Stander a mention.
 He announced his retirement in a dignified and understated manner.
 He could continue to play for another few years and earn great money.
-But for him, it isn't about the money but a desire to return to his family in South Africa.
+But for him, it isn’t about the money but a desire to return to his family in South Africa.
 Us ordinary Joes view the life of a professional sports player as glamorous and full of riches.
-But it has to be pretty lonely at times, when in camps and family is at the other side of the world.
-Rugby players careers are short, and their bodies go through hell.
+But it has to be pretty lonely at times when in camps and family is on the other side of the world.
+Rugby player’s careers are short, and their bodies go through hell.
 CJ and his teammates, past and present, have provided us with brilliant moments over the years.
 Beating New Zealand and winning a test series in Australia are serious achievements.
-I wasn't surprised to see that CJ was a farmer.
+I wasn’t surprised to see that CJ was a farmer.
 He will save a fortune on farm machinery as he can take on the role of tractor and front loader.
 Happy retirement CJ and thanks for all the great memories

 Last week we looked at a company selling the assets of their business.
 This was Part 2 of ‘Options To Exit My Business’.
 In case you missed it see here

 This week we will continue along the same theme with another option to exit your business.
 We are going to look at liquidations and give a few examples of how this works.

 What is a liquidation?

 It is the formal means by which a company is wound up.
 The cash that this realises is for creditors and shareholders.
 Most of the liquidations that happen in Ireland are where the company is insolvent.
 This means that the company owes more than it has in assets.
 Usually, banks and financial institutions get paid first.
 Preferential creditors such as workers and Revenue are next in line.
 For this blog, we are not going to focus on companies that can’t pay their debts.
 We are going to look at companies that have excess cash that can go to the shareholders of the company.
 The shareholders can put a company into liquidation.
 They need a vote of 75% or more of the shareholders to do this.
 This is a voluntary liquidation.